m-labs/artiq/doc/manual/core_device.rst

     * ``int_125`` - internal crystal oscillator, 125 MHz output (default),
     * ``ext0_bypass`` - external clock.

-KC705 in DRTIO variants and Kasli generates the RTIO clock using a PLL locked either to an internal crystal or to an external frequency reference.
+KC705 in DRTIO variants and Kasli generate the RTIO clock using a PLL locked either to an internal crystal or to an external frequency reference.
 Valid values are:

     * ``int_125`` - internal crystal oscillator using PLL, 125 MHz output (default),
     * ``int_100`` - internal crystal oscillator using PLL, 100 MHz output,